KTNV-TV: Early years

 On September 28, 1955, Moritz Zenoff, owner of radio station KBMI in nearby Henderson as well as the Boulder City News and Henderson Home News, was granted a construction permit to build channel 13 in Las Vegas.
 Zenoff built the station and signed on KSHO-TV on May 4, 1956.
 It was an independent station with a 24-hour schedule—possibly the only one at that time—consisting of four rotating six-hour movie blocks, interrupted in the evening for brief five-minute news breaks that were the station's only local programming.
-The studios were located in the Fremont Hotel and Casino, from which the station broadcast with a mere 250 watts of power; low-budget advertisements were a major draw, as was a classified ad feature aired throughout the day.
+The studios were located in the Fremont Hotel and Casino, from which the station broadcast with a mere 250 watts of power; low-budget advertisements were a major draw, as was a classified advertising feature aired throughout the day.
 KSHO-TV was built for $70,000, a fraction of the cost of most new-build TV stations, and run by just two technical employees per shift, but its low-cost programming made the small operation profitable.

 Zenoff sold the station and KBMI radio to the Television Company of America (TCA) in September 1956, four months after putting it on the air.
-TCA was owned by a number of TV and radio investors out west, including Albert Zugsmith.
+TCA was owned by a number of TV and radio investors in the western United States, including Albert Zugsmith.
 It was the second attempt to sell the station that year after a previous application to sell the outlet to Wilbur Clark, developer and owner of the Desert Inn, was withdrawn.
-Stock in Television Corporation of America changed hands multiple times in the late 1950s.
+Stock in Television Company of America changed hands multiple times in the late 1950s.
 In March 1957, Morton Sidley and Ira Laufer, both radio executives in Los Angeles, bought stock in TCA, as did Nathan and Merv Adelson and Irwin Molasky.